urbaman/HomeLab/Kubernetes/Prometheus-Stack/readme.md

-# Monitoring with Prometheus-stack (Prometheus and Grafana)
+# Monitoring with Prometheus-stack (Prometheus and Grafana) - Without Rancher

 Start checking the bind address of kube-proxy, kube-scheduler, kube-control-monitor